How to Buy Shares

 Shares are one of the most important and lucrative investment classes.
 Some of the richest people in the world have created their wealth by investing in stock markets.
 While the creation of wealth is a long and systematic process, the first thing that you need to do is to complete the formalities and be ready to start buying and selling shares.
+Let's look at how to buy stock of a company.

 The most common to buy and sell shares is to open a brokerage account with a broker dealer.
 There are different types of stockbrokers and you need to select a stock broker that suites your needs.
 There are some stockbrokers that just provide simple services to help you place buy and sell orders.
 On the other hand there are some extensive brokerage services that not only facilitate the trade but also provide you extensive research to help you in selecting stocks.
 A brokerage account can be managed online or through a broker who takes order in person or over phone.
 An example of a brokerage company is Charles Schwab that provides all services related to trading in stocks.
 If you just want to do online trading, then the popular options are E-Trade and Ameritrade.
 These two are the most popular electronic brokerage firms.